neuronsimulator/nrn/README.md

   cd build
   ```

-3. If you are building on Cray system with GNU toolchain, you have to set following environmental variable:
+3. If you are building on Cray systems with a GNU toolchain, you have to set following environmental variable:

 ```
 export CRAYPE_LINK_TYPE=dynamic
 ```

-4. Run cmake with the appropriate options (see below for list of common options). \
+4. Run `cmake` with the appropriate options (see below for a list of common options). \
 A full list of options can be found in `nrn/CMakeLists.txt` and defaults are shown in `nrn/cmake/BuildOptionDefaults.cmake`. \
 e.g. a bare-bones install: